marizombie/bing-images-downloader/readme.md

 - `--aspect` - aspect ratio
 - `--min_width` - minimal width of downloading images
 - `--min_height` - minimal height of downloading images

+## Bing Visual Search downloader

+To work with Visual Search API use `visual_downloader.py` script, put your bing visual search API key to `api_key.py` near the script and assign it to `visual_search_api_key` variable.
+Install requirements using `pip install -r requirements.txt`

+### Parameters
+- Similar reference - specify one of the next parameters to start your search, it is the only required parameter:
+  - `-si` or `--similar_url` - reference to what you want to download
+  - `-f` or `--file_path` - path to file with multiple similar reference urls, one per line
+- `-d` or `--destination` - path to folder for downloading images, by default creates `similar-downloads` directory where script is launched